21 Common Reasons And Legal Grounds For Divorce

 You sometimes feel you have lost your sense of self

-You are a wife, a mother, a daughter-in-law, taking care of them and their needs, but what about you ?
+You are a spouse, a parent, a son or daughter-in-law, taking care of them and their needs, but what about you?
 A decade after marriage, when you look back and see the traces of yourself getting completely erased, you realize what you have lost is your sense of self.
-It gets worse when your husband and family do not recognize the sacrifices you have made along the way.
+It gets worse when your partner and family do not recognize the sacrifices you have made along the way.

 This need not lead to a divorce.
-Talk to your spouse, explain to him how you don’t feel validated or valued, and that you have lost yourself within this relationship.
-He will understand if he values your contribution to his life.
+Talk to your spouse, explain to them how you don’t feel validated or valued, and that you have lost yourself within this relationship.
+They will understand if they value your contribution to their life.

 12. Immersed in responsibilities

-You can always make efforts to bridge that gap between your husband and yourself by keeping love and affection alive in your relationship.
+You can always make efforts to bridge that gap between your partner and yourself by keeping love and affection alive in your relationship.

 13. Lack of physical intimacy